CleverTap/clevertap-cordova/README.md

 Afterwards, call the following from your Javascript.

-    CleverTap.notifyDeviceReady(); // to be notified on push notifications and deep links that launch your app.
+    CleverTap.notifyDeviceReady(); // to be notified of push notifications and deep links that launch your app.
     CleverTap.registerPush();